ddnexus/pagy/docs/api/keyset.md

 Pagy Keyset pagination does not waste resources and code complexity checking your set and your table config at every request.

-That means that you have to be sure that your set is uniquely ordered and that your tables have the right indices (for performance).
+That means that you have to be sure that your set is _uniquely ordered_ and that your tables have the right indexes (for performance).
 You do it once during development, and pagy will be fast at each request. ;)

 ### Constraints

-Like any keyset pagination:
+!!!warning With the keyset pagination technique...
 - You don't know the record count nor the page count
-  - The pages have no number
-  - You cannot jump to an arbitrary page
+- You cannot jump to an arbitrary page (no numbereed pages)
-  - You can only get the next page
+- You can only paginate from one page to the next (in either directions)
-  - You know that you reached the end of the collection when `pagy.next.nil?`

-Similarly to the Pagy Offset pagination:
-  - You paginate only forward.
-To go backward... just reverse the order in your scope and paginate forward in the reversed order.

-Besides:
-  - You don't know the previous and the last page
 - The `set` must be uniquely ordered.
 Add the primary key (usually `:id`) as the last order column to be sure
 - You should add the best DB index for your ordering strategy for performance.
 The keyset pagination would work even without any index, but that would defeat its purpose (performance).
+!!!

+!!!warning With Pagy::Keyset...
+- You don't know the `previous` and the `last` page, you only know the `first` and `next` pages, for performance and simplicity

 !!!success
-The choice to avoid backward pagination and omitting previous and last pages has a very good trade-off:
-- The code is a lot faster and simpler to maintain
-- The logic is easier to understand and use
-- Overriding is straightforward

-!!!info
-However, if you have a good use case that requires backward pagination, please, open a [Feature Request](https://github.com/ddnexus/pagy/discussions/categories/feature-requests)
+- If you want to paginate backward like: `last` ... `prev` ... `prev` ... just call `reverse_order` on your set and go forward
+  like: `first` ... `next` ... `next` ...
+It does exactly the same, just faster and simpler.
 !!!

+## How pagy keyset works

+You pass an uniquely ordered `set` and `Pagy::Keyset` queries the page of records.
+It keeps track of the `latest` fetched record by encoding its keyset attributes into the `page` param of the `next` URL.
+At each request, the `:page` is decoded and used to prepare a `when` clause that excludes the records fetched up to that point, and pulls the `:limit` of requested records.
+You know that you reached the end of the collection when `pagy.next.nil?`.

 ### ORMs